royblume/MonoCracker/README.md

 Ensure dictionary.txt is present in the folder the script is in.

-If you do not have space separated words, remove the commented out print statement in decode_substitution to manually check for words.
+If you do not have space separated words, remove the commented out print statement in the decode_substitution function to manually check for words.

 ______________________________________________________________________
 ## Understanding how to use it